 *On Friday, school will end earlier. **Most detentions will be held at lunchtime, after students have eaten their family lunch.
 After-school detentions will only be held for students who have been withdrawn from lessons.

 The Swan School will have a uniform to embed our professional learning environment.
 It also helps to create an ‘even playing field’ amongst our students and reduces the risk of discrimination and bullying.
-Details of how to buy the uniform will be available shortly.
+You can buy the uniform here.

 Our school uniform is designed to be smart, practical, durable, and affordable.
 All of our uniform must be bought from our uniform supplier, Price and Buckland.
 We will be holding a sizing event on Wednesday 19th June from 4pm to 7pm at Cutteslowe Primary School when students can be measured for their uniform to make sure you get the right size.